-Parents need to know that although this horror movie is rated PG-13, it's one of the most terrifying scary movies in some time, and it's not recommended for younger teens (or anyone without a high tolerance for "jump" scenes).
+Parents need to know that Insidious is one of the most terrifying scary horror movies in some time, and it's not recommended for younger teens (or anyone without a high tolerance for "jump" scenes).
 There's some blood, as well as some arguing and yelling, and a young boy is in jeopardy throughout the movie (he's separated from his parents, which may add to the anxiety for some kids -- even teens).
 But most of the horror is in the form of the stuff that nightmares are made of: darkness, shadows, and noises.
 It's very scary.
 Language is fairly light but does include one use of "f--k"; there's no sex, drugs, or drinking content of note.

 What's the story?